default search action

 , Christopher D. Sharp

-, Patricia Garcia:
+, Patricia Garcia

 Ambient artificial intelligence scribes: utilization and impact on documentation time.
 381-385 - Robert Gallo